 Introduce your pet to teeth brushing

-- Begin slowly, initial sessions should be brief, a minute or two and well rewarded.
+- Begin slowly, initial sessions should be brief, around 30 secs to a minute with lots of rewards.

 - Get your pet used to the toothbrush by dipping it in tuna juice, chicken or beef stock or just use water.

-- Next try offering the toothbrush with the paste, without brushing.
+- Next try offering the toothbrush with the pet toothpaste, without brushing.
 Allow your pet to taste the paste.